anronuay/MS3-task_wizard/README.md

 ### Future Features

--   Admin user, to include addtional formatting that includes the Admin user privileges to edit all tasks.
+-   Admin user, to include additional formatting that includes the Admin user privileges to edit all tasks.
 Not just their own.
 -   Marks tasks completed, instead of deleting it from the database/website.
 A history of previously completed tasks on the user's profile.
--   Apply some defensive programming, to confirm if user wants to delete a action/task or not.
+-   Apply some defensive programming, to confirm if user wants to delete an action/task or not.
 To prevent accidental deleted entries.

 ###